godatadriven/mlops-workshop/exercises/07-register-on-dockerhub.md

 Similar to how we register a model after training it, we can register a container image after building it.
 We can use Docker Hub to register our container images.
 Most cloud providers also offer a container registry, but Docker Hub is free and easy to use.

-Registering our image allows other people, or other systems, to pull our container and run it elsewhere.
+Registering our image allows other people, or other systems, to pull our container image and run it elsewhere.

 ## Steps